ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

+Client:

+: a process, user or another service that externally connects to the Transparency Service.
+A Client and Issuer are not synonymous as a Client may register Statements signed by a different Issuer identity.

 Envelope:

 : metadata, created by the Issuer to produce a Signed Statement.